zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/providing-help-text-and-predefined-values.md

 All form field types can have help text, and all form field types that accept user input can have predefined values.
 Only text and numeric fields can have placeholder text.

-## Entering Help and Placeholder Texts
+## Entering Help or Placeholder Texts

 To enter placeholder text: